kabisa/appdevcon-2022/workshop_starter/README.md

   [Transaction Grid in final app](../final_app/lib/widgets/transaction_grid.dart)
 </details>

-## Step 3: Kudo Form
+## Exercise 3: Kudo Form

-Great, we can show a Kudo transaction and display them in a list.
+Great, we can nicely display Kudo transactions!

-What would be an app without a form, so we come to our final user story
+Now let's make sure we can send Kudos as well:

-> As a user, I want to create a Kudo transaction form, so that I can enter new Kudo transactions.
+> As a user I want to send Kudo's to someone, to let them know my appreciation

-The mockups show what we need to build
+The mockups show what we need to build:

 ![Kudo Form](../_mockups/kudo-form.png "Kudo From")
 ![Kudo Form Keyboard](../_mockups/kudo-form-keyboard.png "Kudo From")

-Based on the mockup we will need the following flutter widgets
+Based on the mockup we will need the following Flutter widgets:

 * [Form](https://api.flutter.dev/flutter/widgets/Form-class.html)
 * [FormValidators](https://api.flutter.dev/flutter/widgets/FormFieldValidator.html)